Michael33881/adbLink/README.md

-adbFire is a companion program for FireTV XBMC, (Gotham and later only).
+adbLink is a companion program for Fire TV/Android TV, Kodi, (Gotham and later only).
-It allows you to sideload XBMC and other apps without the hassle of downloading the Android SDK and other tools.
-Additionally, it allows you to copy files to and from XBMC, backup and restore XBMC's data, root the FireTV and more.
+It allows you to sideload Kodi and other apps without the hassle of downloading the Android SDK and other tools.
+Additionally, it allows you to copy files to and from Kodi and backup and restore Kodi's data